-Italy’s left-wing leader Pier Luigi Bersani announced on Friday that he will resign after lawmakers from his own party voted down the two men he had nominated for the presidency.
+Italy’s left-wing leader, Pier Luigi Bersani, is stepping down after lawmakers from his own party voted down the men he had nominated for the presidency.

-Bersani’s second choice, former European Commission president Romano Prodi, also failed to win the unanimous backing of left-wing parliamentarians and regional delegates and sparked the fury of rightwingers whose leader, Silvio Berlusconi, was twice defeated by Prodi in national elections.
+Bersani’s second choice, former European Commission president Romano Prodi, also failed to win the unanimous backing of left-wing parliamentarians and infuriated right-wing leader Silvio Berlusconi, who was twice defeated by Prodi in national elections.

-Conservatives further accused Bersani of breaking a pact to nominate a candidate who would be acceptable to them.
-While the left’s leader had ruled out forming a “grand coalition” with Berlusconi, even after being urged to by his labor union allies and members of his own party, he might have sought its support for a minority government.
+Although the left-wing leader has ruled out forming a “grand coalition” with Berlusconi’s party — despite being urged to do so by his allies in the labor movement and members of his own party — he may have needed its support to lead a minority government.

-After defeating Prodi’s candidacy, which prompted the elder statesman to withdraw his nomination, leaders of Berlusconi’s Il Popolo della Libertà argued that the need for reelections had increased if they were to form a new government.
+After defeating Prodi’s candidacy, which prompted the elder statesman to withdraw his nomination, leaders of Berlusconi’s party argued that the need for reelections had increased.

 There cannot be new elections, however, before a successor to incumbent president Giorgio Napolitano is found.
 His term expires next month.

-The Italian president has a mostly ceremonial function but the power to dissolve parliament and thus trigger new elections.
+The Italian presidency is mostly ceremonial but has the power to dissolve parliament and thus trigger elections.

-If new legislative elections are called, Renzi does seem the most likely candidate to succeed Bersani and become the left’s prime ministerial candidate.
-A recent SWG survey showed that 28 percent of Italians support him for position compared to 14 percent for Bersani and 10 for Berlusconi.
+If new elections are called, Renzi does seem the most likely candidate to succeed Bersani.
+A recent SWG survey showed that 28 percent of Italians support him for the prime ministership against 14 percent for Bersani and 10 for Berlusconi.